Waning Crescent on

 Moon after descending node

-2 days after descending node on 5 December 2099 at 21:04 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 10 days, until the lunar orbit crosses from South to North in ascending node on 19 December 2099 at 01:02 in ♓ Pisces.
+2 days after descending node on 5 December 2099 at 21:04 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from South to North in ascending node on 19 December 2099 at 01:02 in ♓ Pisces.

 Moon before southern standstill

-8 days since the previous standstill on 29 November 2099 at 16:41 in ♊ Gemini when the Moon has reached North declination of ∠28.380°, the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-28.351° at the point of next southern standstill on 12 December 2099 at 13:59 in ♐ Sagittarius.
+8 days since the last northern standstill on 29 November 2099 at 16:41 in ♊ Gemini when the Moon has reached North declination of ∠28.380° the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-28.351° at the point of next southern standstill on 12 December 2099 at 13:59 in ♐ Sagittarius.

 Syzygy in 3 days